Blog icon

 Biography

-My research interests are mostly focused around coastal water quality monitoring, from phytoplankton (algal) blooms to surface pollution monitoring (such as e.g. illegal oil discharges in the coastal environment) using both field observations (marine bio-optics) and the latest satellite technology.
+More particularly, my research focuses around coastal water quality monitoring, from phytoplankton (algal) blooms to surface pollution monitoring (such as e.g. illegal oil discharges in the coastal environment) using both field observations (marine bio-optics) and the latest satellite technology.

 This includes the use of ocean colour, Synthetic Aperture Radars (SAR), and occasionally thermal, satellite sensors mostly from the European Space Agency’s Sentinel satellite missions.

-A recently completed project aimed at developping a semi-automated detection system for (likely illegal) oil discharges and spills around Australia's coastline, with a particular focus on the Great Barrier Reef, using synthetic aperture radar (SAR) imagery and a combination of empirical and transfer learning techniques.
+A previously completed project aimed at developing a semi-automated detection system for (illegal) oil discharges and spills around Australia's coastline, with a particular focus on the Great Barrier Reef, using synthetic aperture radar (SAR) imagery and a combination of empirical and transfer learning techniques.

-Prior to joining CSIRO Environment in Brisbane in September 2015, I have worked at the Research Institute for the Environment and Livelihoods in Darwin (RIEL, Charles Darwin University - currently maintaining an Honorary position), CSIRO Land & Water (Black Mountain) in Canberra, Plymouth Marine Laboratory (PML, UK) and in France (temporary contract at the French National Centre for Scientific Research (CNRS) @ LOV ) where I contributed to a variety of projects on the water quality of North Australia's tropical waters, the Great Barrier Reef, the North Atlantic and the Mediterranean Sea.
+Prior to joining CSIRO Environment in Brisbane in September 2015, I have worked at the Research Institute for the Environment and Livelihoods in Darwin (RIEL, Charles Darwin University - currently maintaining an Honorary position), CSIRO Land & Water (Black Mountain) in Canberra, Plymouth Marine Laboratory (casual contracts; PML, UK) and in France (casual contracts; French National Research Center, CNRS at LOV ) where I contributed to a variety of projects on the water quality of North Australia's tropical waters, the Great Barrier Reef, the North Atlantic and the Mediterranean Sea.

 Please visit my ResearchGate profile for more information.